 To help you excel in and make the most out of your job interviews, here are some common interview questions, and our suggestions on how you could best answer them to stand out from the competition.

 This is usually the opening question, and it is a great opportunity to start off by showcasing your strengths.

 Begin your answer with an overview of what you’re doing now, then run through the jobs you've held so far in your career, including how you have progressed over the years, either in terms of larger job titles or wider job scopes.
 You can follow the same structure as your CV, giving examples of achievements and the skills you've picked up along the way.
 You do not need to go into too much details - your interviewer will ask you to expand on any areas where they'd like more information.

-Claire recommends, “Highlight your ‘key selling points’, such as your achievements, years of experience, technical background, skills and networks.
+Our senior consultant recommends, “Highlight your ‘key selling points’, such as your achievements, years of experience, technical background, skills and networks.
 Imagine you are a product that you have invented – what is your unique selling proposition, and how would you best sell yourself to a total stranger?”

 This question is a perfect opportunity for you to explain what you do well, and why that means you’re the right candidate for the job.
 Pick three attributes you have that you think are the most important ones for the job you’re applying for, and give examples of how you have used these strengths in a professional situation.

 These could be tangible skills, such as proficiency in a particular software programme, system, or a foreign language, or intangible soft skills, such as good team management.
 Make sure you explain how each strength relates to the particular role you’re applying for.

 Hiring managers ask this question as they want to observe how candidates react under pressure, and whether they have learnt from their ‘weaknesses’.

 “Hiring managers want to see if you will actively pursue opportunities for self-improvement and growth by overcoming your weaknesses, rather than being held back by them,” she says.